nbdd0121/wsld/README.md

 # X11 display number to listen *inside* WSL.
 The X server in Windows can specified as argument when running wsldhost.exe.
 # Default to 0, can be omitted.
 display = 0
+# Whether to override existing X11 sockets.
+If your setup does not clean up /tmp automatically, then you probably want to set this to true.
+# Default to false.
+force = true

 # Leave out this section to disable time synchronisation
 # If you need time synchronisation, you should either run wsld with root, or give it `cap_sys_time` capability using `sudo setcap cap_sys_time+eip <PATH to wsld>`.